-Funding: As of June 30, 2020, the Funded Ratio decreased from 77.2 percent to 76.3 percent primarily due to the recognition of current and prior year asset changes that caused a decrease of 0.9 percent in the Funded Ratio.
-Salary increases greater than assumed caused a 0.4 percent decrease.
-Contributions to amortize the Unfunded Actuarial Accrued Liability (UAAL) partially offset these decreases and caused the Funded Ratio to decrease by 0.5 percent less than it otherwise would have.
+As of June 30, 2021, the Funded Ratio increased from 76.3 percent to 79.3 percent, primarily due to the recognition of current and prior year investment gains and losses that caused an increase of 2.5 percent in the Funded Ratio.
+Contributions to amortize the Unfunded Actuarial Accrued Liability (UAAL) caused a 0.7 percent increase, while salary increases greater than assumed partially offset these increases and caused the Funded Ratio to decrease by 0.4 percent.

+Employer Contributions

-Employer Contributions: The total calculated employer contribution rate increased from the prior valuation by 2.05 percent (from 22.59 percent to 24.64 percent) of payroll.
-The increase in the employer contribution rate is primarily due to the phase-in recognition of assumption and amortization method changes effective June 30, 2019 and the recognition of current and prior year investment losses.
-The cost impact of the assumption changes are to be phased in over a three-year period.
-Without the phase-in of the increase, the employer contribution rate would have been 25.74 percent effective beginning next fiscal year July 1, 2021.
-The remaining 1.10 percent increase will be phased in effective July 1, 2022 and considered fully implemented.
+The total calculated employer contribution rate decreased from the prior valuation by 0.18 percent (from 24.64 percent to 24.46 percent) of payroll.
+The decrease in the employer contribution rate is primarily due to the recognition of current and prior year investment gains and losses, offset by the impact of the phase-in of the final portion of the 2019 assumption changes.
+The cost impact of the assumption changes was phased in over a three-year period.
+Without the phase-in of the increase, the employer contribution rate would have been 25.74 percent effective July 1, 2021.
 The effect of the phase-in is an increase in the UAAL that will require higher employer contribution rates in future years.

+Member Contributions

-Member Contributions: New member contribution rates are recommended for General Plan G and Safety Plan C effective beginning next fiscal year, July 1, 2021.
+New member contribution rates are recommended for General Plan G and Safety Plan C effective July 1, 2022.
 General Plan G and Safety Plan C member rates are required to be equal to 50 percent of the gross normal cost of the respective plan.
-The recommended member contribution rates are slightly lower for General Plan G and Safety Plan C. Member contribution rates for all other plans (General Plans A, B, C and D, and Safety Plans A and B) vary based on a member's entry age when joining LACERA and the underlying assumptions.
+The recommended member contribution rates are slightly lower for General Plan G and Safety Plan C. Member contribution rates for all contributory legacy plans (General Plans A, B, C, and D, and Safety Plans A and B) vary based on a member's entry age when joining LACERA and the underlying assumptions.
 The actuary had no recommended changes to member contribution rates for all other plans.